Eden-254/alx-low_level_programming/0x18-dynamic_libraries/README.md

-Learning Objectives
+This directory contains files for the dynamic libraries project Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: